Revisiting Tree Canonization using polynomials: Tree canonization

-Now we have the main lemma of this section. \begin{lemma} The polynomial $C_T(x)$ is a complete invariant for the rooted tree $T$. \end{lemma} \begin{proof} We show this statement by structural induction.
+The next lemma is crucial. \begin{lemma} For every vertex $v$ of $T$, $C_v(x)$ is irreducible over $\mathbb{Q}$. \end{lemma} \begin{proof} Writing $C_v(x) = \sum_{i=0}^{n_v}{C^{(i)}_v x^i}$ for integers $C^{(i)}_v$ we observe that the highest degree coefficient $C^{(n_v)}_v$ is odd while each $C^{(i)}_v$ is even for $i<n_v$.
+Moreover, $C^{(0)}_v$ is even but not divisible by $4$.
+Hence, the Lemma follows from Eisenstein's criterion \cite{Eisenstein} applied with $p=2$. \end{proof} Now we have the main lemma of this section. \begin{lemma} The polynomial $C_T(x)$ is a complete invariant for the rooted tree $T$. \end{lemma} \begin{proof} We show this statement by structural induction.
 It is trivial if the tree consists of a single leaf $v$ -- because then $C_v(x) = x+2$.
 Suppose the statement holds true for each child $v_i$ of $v$.
 In other words, given $C_{v_i}$, we can reconstruct the tree $T_{v_i}$.
 So we just need to prove that given $C_v(x)$ we can uniquely infer the multiset $\{C_{v_1}(x), C_{v_2}(x),\ldots, C_{v_{deg(v)}}(x)\}$, because that will allow us to reconstruct the multiset $\{T_{v_i}(x): v_i \mbox{ is a child of } v\}$ and hence, by hanging the multi-set of trees $T_{v_i}$ from the node $v$, the tree $T_v$.

 But the irreducibility of $C_{v_i}(x)$ for each $v_i$, that is guaranteed by Lemma~\ref{lem:CIrred}, ensures the unique factorization of $\frac{C_v(x)-x^{n_v}-2}{2x}$ into $C_{v_i}$'s which are canonical for the subtrees $T_{v_i}$s.
-This completes the proof. \end{proof} We can now show the following. \begin{theorem}[Lindell\cite{Lindell}] Tree canonization is in $\Log$. \end{theorem} \begin{proof} From an inspection of \cref{def:B} it is clear that the definition of $C_v(x)$ can be unravelled into a formula whose structure mirrors the underlying tree.
-In other words, we replace each node by a sum gate of fan-in $3$ with the first summand being a product gate with $n_v$ many $x$ gates as children, the second summand being a product gate with $2$,$x$ and the $n_v$ gates for the children as input and finally the constant $2$, as the third summand.
+This completes the proof. \end{proof} We assume that the tree is given as input to the logspace Turing machine in its pointer representation, i.e., the list of edges of the tree.
+We can now show the following. \begin{theorem}[Lindell\cite{Lindell}] Tree canonization is in $\Log$. \end{theorem} \begin{proof} From an inspection of \cref{def:B} it is clear that the definition of $C_v(x)$ can be unravelled into a formula whose structure mirrors the underlying tree.
+In other words, we replace each node by a sum gate of fan-in $3$ with the first summand being a product gate with $n_v$ many $x$ gates as children, the second summand being a product gate with $2, x$ and the $n_v$ gates for the children as input and finally the constant $2$, as the third summand.

-Now we can use \cite[Lemma~6.3 and Theorem~6.1]{BCGR92} to convert the formula over the univariate polynomial ring $\mathbb{Q}[x]$ into a balanced bounded fan-in circuit of depth $O(\log{n})$.
-Since the circuit has bounded fan-in and logarithmic depth it can be converted into an equivalent formula which is a polynomial factor larger but has the same depth.